kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

     - staging/src/k8s.io/[repository-name]
 ```

+> [!WARNING]
+You should never really have to manually do this.
+If you have problems with the update-rules tool, those should be addressed as soon as possible.

 Once the rules are updated you can submit a PR similar to [this one](https://github.com/kubernetes/kubernetes/pull/131250), to the publishing-bot repository.

 ### Create Performance Tests Branch